TaurasP/Bootcamp-Manager/README.md

 - URL to login: `http://localhost:8080/` / `http://localhost:8080/login`
 - URL to logout: `http://localhost:8080/logout`
 - username: `user`
 - password: (after you run Spring Boot Application, password will be generated and printed in the console.
-Look for code line: `Using generated security password: db70d73b-9b2f-4933-b284-db9bf525ec46`, code will be different each time.
-Whitelabel Error Page indicates taht authentification was successful.)
+Look for code line: `Using generated security password: db70d73b-9b2f-4933-b284-db9bf525ec46`, password will be different each time.
+Whitelabel Error Page indicates that authentification was successful.)